psikoo/aboutme/README.md

 ## cait.moe

-> This is a Monorepo containing the code/infrastructure for all my sites.
+> This repo contains the code/infrastructure for all my sites.

 There are README files inside most major folder further explaining their content.